Vein Removal 1064 Nd YAG Laser

 You need to have realistic expectations.
 Some thread veins can be quite difficult to treat because they don't always run obligingly parallel to the skin surface.
 Some are like big dippers they go up and down and a laser light doesn't always reach deeply enough to destroy them.
 Veins in the lower part

 of the leg, particularly the ankle area, are more difficult to treat than those on the thighs.
 It's not normally possible to get rid of all the veins, but around 90 per cent clearance is common.
+You may require anything between 3-6 visits with a 4-6 week break in between treatments.

 What about treatment for broken veins on the face?